leleventii/leleventii/README.md

 ###

-<p align="left">My name is Emanuele and I'm a Computer Science student, from Rome</p>
+<p align="left">My name is Emanuele, and I'm a Computer Science student from Rome, Italy 🇮🇹</p>

 ###